yuha0/home-infra/kubernetes/adguardhome/README.md

 However, you can run a log forwarder as a sidecar container, and forward query logs to an Elasticsearch instance.
 I might implement this one day, because visualize my queries on a [geo map](https://www.elastic.co/guide/en/kibana/current/maps.html) is interesting.

 Now at this point, because of the above two shortcomings, your AdGuard Home effectively becomes stateless.
 Any internal state does not make sense at all.
+But anyway, go ahead and change the replica count in the `Deployment` and enjoy a more reliable Ad blocking!